 Oral histories have long been dismissed as too subjective and unreliable to be trustworthy records.
 But as Turner explained, they are equally important for reminding us that "history is the story of the lives of human beings — not merely the record of great battles, changes of authority and momentous discoveries."
 And human beings have always best related to each other through stories — whether those stories told of precise historical events or cast those events in a more imaginative light through folklore, myths and tall tales.

 Charlie Murphy's stories about Rick James bear all the hallmarks of a good tall tale.
 Their disputable veracity comes second to their storytelling value and lionizing their subjects as larger-than-life folk heroes and villains.
 Even Murphy's friends question how much of their content is actually true.

 "I don't think that's gravitationally possible," Neal Brennan said of Murphy's chest-kick that allegedly caused Rick James to go flying through the air.
 "But Charlie believes it."

 The real Rick James, who appears as an occasional co-narrator in the Chappelle's Show sketch, scoffs at the idea of Murphy whupping his ass.

 "He'll tell it like he gave me some kind of Bruce Lee cross-kick or something," James chuckled dismissively, bedecked in gaudy jewelry and a loose-fitting, floral print shirt.

 But it's Murphy — the storyteller — who gets the final word: "I kicked the shit [out] of him, man," he boasted, while slow-motion images of James flying backward through the air play on loop.

 Told by any other person, Murphy's encounters with James may have come off as absurd bullshit.
 In Murphy's hands, they became the stuff of legend.
-And that he was able to parlay his life experiences as a black man in America into such an indelible moment was a testament to what a special talent he was.
+And that he was able to shape these experiences into such an indelible cultural moment was a testament to what a special talent he was.